mcdejonge/thesis_pmd_cs_grades/README.md

+# Thesis PMD / Checkstyle vs grades

+This repository contains anonymized data and corresponding analysis code for the thesis "Using industry-standard code quality metrics to assess student-written program code".

 # Measures, categories and clusters

 In the csv data and the notebooks the following terminology is used for the different metrics, groups of metrics and other measures: